-The Company's overall exposure to underwriting risk is measured using the SCR.
-QRT S.25.02.21 (Appendix F.1.7) shows that the Company's undiversified SCR for underwriting risk is £605m (2020: £723m).
-The decrease in underwriting risk is due to a reduction in the uncertainty associated with the COVID-19 pandemic, as well as a full recalibration of the risk over 2021.
 Underwriting risk is also measured and monitored in terms of best estimate liabilities, total sum insured and estimated maximum loss.
 Estimated maximum loss is an estimation of the maximum loss that could be reasonably sustained as a result of a single incident considered to be within the realms of probability.
-In addition, underwriting risk is directly influenced by the expected economic profit in the following 12 months as this form an offset to the overall SCR.
-This economic profit was materially higher at 2021 than it was at 2020, thus having a reducing effect on the SCR over the same period.
+In addition, underwriting risk is directly influenced by the expected economic profit in the following 12 months as this forms an offset to the overall SCR.
 The Company has also introduced initial measures to assess climate risk exposure.
 There has been no further material change to the measures used to assess underwriting risk during the reporting period.